davinel000/td-multimapping/README.md

 ### Steps to Set Up

 1. **Open the Multibeamer Parameters Window:**
-   - Use the default hotkey `Ctrl+F8` to open the parameters window.
+   - Use the default hotkey `Ctrl+Shift+M` to open the parameters window.

 2. **Creating a Mapping Project:**
    - Navigate to the **"New"** tab.
    - Enter the project name and specify the number of projectors used in your setup.
    - Click **Create**.
 A new folder will be generated in the `/mapping_settings` directory with all necessary configuration files.
-The message "Project is ready to use" will confirm successful setup.
+The message "Project is ready to use" will confirm the successful setup.

 3. **Setting Resolution and Beamer Layout:**
    - Open the **"Res"** tab and configure: